michoko999/Instant-Gaming-Giveaway/README.md

 ## 📁 File Structure
 - `Giveaway_IG.py`: Main program file
 - `traduction.json`: Contains translations for multiple languages
-- `List-Uncheck.csv`: Default list of URLs to check
+- `List-Uncheck.csv`: Default list of URLs to check.
+Some contests may be sourced from [this contest list](https://github.com/enzomtpYT/InstantGamingGiveawayList).
 - `valid_urls.csv`: List of valid giveaway URLs
 - `invalid_urls.csv`: List of expired or invalid URLs
 - `unknown_urls.csv`: List of URLs with unknown status